-This sounds like a likely prospect for your family.
-A U.S. citizen may, by law, petition to have brothers and sisters (siblings) immigrate to the United States in certain circumstances.
-The definition of sibling in the U.S. immigration law includes people who were the children of at least one common parent – that is, half-blood siblings.
-(See for the definition of "child” Section 101(b) of the Immigration and Nationality Act or I.N.A.).
+A U.S. citizen who is age 21 or older may, by law, petition to have brothers and sisters (siblings) immigrate to the United States in certain circumstances.
+The definition of sibling in U.S. immigration law includes people who were the children of at least one common parent; that is, it includes half-blood siblings.
+(See the definition of "child" in Section 101(b) of the Immigration and Nationality Act or I.N.A.).

-Because you are "paternal half-siblings" (the common parent being your father) you will need to provide documentation to U.S. Citizenship and Immigration Services (USCIS) showing that your father was once married to your mother, that their marriage has legally ended, and that he has married your half-siblings' mother (and that if she was ever married, that marriage, too has legally ended).
+If you are "paternal half-siblings" (the common parent being your father) you will need to provide documentation to U.S. Citizenship and Immigration Services (USCIS) showing that your father was once married to your mother, that their marriage has legally ended, and that the father has married your half-siblings' mother (and that if she was ever married, that marriage, too has legally ended).

-And they will not be allowed to live in the U.S. during this time, unless they can convince a U.S. consulate to issue a temporary visa (for example, as a student or visitor).
-But consulates are reluctant to do that in cases where the person has a family-based visa petition on file, fearing that the person will misuse the visa to attempt to stay in the U.S. permanently before they've got a green card.
+They will not be allowed to live in the U.S. during this waiting time, unless they can convince a U.S. consulate to issue a temporary visa (for example, as a student or visitor).
+But consulates are reluctant to do that in cases where the person has a family-based visa petition on file, fearing that the person will misuse the visa in an attempt to stay in the U.S. permanently before they've got a green card.

-Another concern is that the U.S. Congress has been making noises about eliminating the fourth preference visa category.
+Another concern is that the U.S. Congress occasionally makes noises about eliminating the fourth preference visa category.
 Given all these issues, filing the I-130 visa petition as soon as possible might be a good idea.
 Consult an experienced immigration attorney for a full analysis.